Weddings

 Alongside burgeoning independence and ability, disinterest in getting shitfaced every Friday, and increasingly uttering “back in my day”, attending weddings has been an unexpected rite of passage for adulthood.

-Despite giving no thought to weddings only a couple years prior, I just attended my 2nd wedding and will probably be going to more every year now.
+Despite giving no thought to weddings a year prior, I just attended my 2nd wedding and will probably be attending more every year now.

 A big milestone in life, a wedding is such a gift to attend.